Fliplet/fliplet-cli/docs/components/Build-output.md

 }, { supportsDynamicContext: true });
 ```

-Likewise, you can use the `Fliplet.initializeChildren()` method if you're building a dynamic component that should initialize children components supporting the dynamic context:
+Likewise, you can use the `Fliplet.Widget.initializeChildren()` method if you're building a dynamic component that should initialize children components supporting the dynamic context:

 ```js
 Fliplet.Widget.instance('dynamic-container', function(data, parent) {